Frequently Asked Questions

 No, access to Spencer House is by guided tour only.

-We don’t recommend bringing young children to Spencer House, although this is at your own discretion.
-If children are disruptive on a tour your guide may ask you to take them back to the Entrance Hall.
+We don’t recommend bringing young children under 10 to Spencer House, although this is at your own discretion.
+If children are disruptive on a tour, your guide may ask you to take them back to the Entrance Hall.
 Pushchairs are not permitted in the State Rooms.

 Large bags, back packs, luggage, and umbrellas are not allowed in the State Rooms but may be checked into the complimentary cloakroom and reclaimed at the end of your visit.
 Small handbags may be carried.
 We operate a bag search policy on entry to Spencer House.

 Spencer House is an accessible venue.
 We have wheelchair ramps, a lift, and an accessible toilet.
-There are seats in some rooms for people to take rests during tours.
-Please contact us ahead of your visit if you have further accessibility questions.
+There are seats in some rooms for people to take rests during tours, as well as folding stools for support.
+Please contact us ahead of your visit if you have further mobility or access concerns.

-No but Spencer House guidebooks are available to buy in the Entrance Hall.
+No but Spencer House guidebooks are available to buy in the Entrance Hall or via our online gift shop.

 No but there are restaurants and cafes nearby on Piccadilly or St James’s Street.